rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 - The token stream passes through a higher-level lexer located in [`librustc_parse`] to prepare for the next stage of the compile process.
-The [`StringReader`] struct is used at this stage to perform a set of validations and turn strings into interned symbols.
+The [`StringReader`] struct is used at this stage to perform a set of validations and turn strings into interned symbols (_interning_ is discussed later).
 - (**TODO**: chrissimpkins - Expand info on parser) We then [_parse_ the stream of tokens][parser] to build an Abstract Syntax Tree (AST).
   - macro expansion (**TODO** chrissimpkins)